geesecross/pyalembic-manylinux-build-script/README.md

 The script automatically download the required source codes from the web.

-Note that the Boost source code might be take a long time to download.
+Note that the Boost source code Note that downloading the Boost source code might take a long time.
 If you prepare the Boost source code as `boost.tar.gz` into your working directory, the script will bypass the download phase.

 For more details, refer `build-manylinux.sh` script.